 |

-entrepreneurs and engineers, with their proud technological
+Scottish entrepreneurs and engineers, with

-Charles Baird created their own industrial kingdoms in St.
+Gascoigne and Charles Baird created their own industrial kingdoms in St.

 Petersburg and beyond.
-Baird owned a wharf where in 1815 he devised
+Baird owned a wharf where in 1815 he devised and

-still running today at the mouth of the Neva.
+at the mouth of the Neva.

 Scholarly and

-artistic contacts also prospered from the early eighteenth century
+artistic contacts also prospered from the early eighteenth century onwards.

-the St. Petersburg Academy of Sciences.
-The architects Charles
+Academy of Sciences.
+The architects Charles Cameron, Adam Menelaws and

-Cameron, Adam Menelaws and William Hastie stand on a par with any
+William Hastie stand on a par with any European master of their time.
+Scots

-contribution, directing Russian medical bodies, publishing novel
+doctors made an extraordinary contribution, directing Russian medical

-personal doctor of three Emperors, President of the
+surgeon to personal doctor of three Emperors, President of the

 Medico-Chirurgical Academy and Russia’s sole baronet. |